0

 This category automates complete healthcare workflows, reducing reliance on manual execution while maintaining regulatory control.

-Multiple components (ID validation, prescription scanning, dispensing, logging, secure pickup) are orchestrated into an end-to-end automated process.
+Multiple components (ID validation, prescription scanning, dispensing, logging, secure pickup)

 Replacement of full-time administrative or support roles